I’m going on with my detailed with my vaccination experience with Sputnik V / Gam-COVID-VAC vaccine (or placebo, in case I’m not as lucky).

 For those who haven’t seen the previous post, here it is: WAAAGH-cinating with Sputnik V vaccine

 A week has passed.
 I had no side effects for the first days except for one: I felt tired, as if I’ve been working at a coal mine.
 In the morning it was more or less bearable, in the evening you begin to feel like an old man and can’t do a thing – just lay down and thing about nothing.

 The forth day was the worst.
 I woke up with a headache, though quite mild, not terrible enough to swallow pills.
 Weakness in muscles, crappy coordination.
-I used Doom Eternal on Nightmare difficulty to assess it, and having my butt kicked by the demons concluded that I’m not in the best shape for gaming.
+I used Doom Eternal on Nightmare difficulty to assess it, and having my butt kicked by the demons concluded that I’m not in the best shape for SA Gaming.
 VR was even worse, moving in VR with joystick was suddenly a very ‘vertigo’ experience, though I never had any problems with that.
 Add a herpes on my lip, and you get the idea how terrible it was.